| Content is useless unless it is optimized for the search

 50-175 keywords into three tiers.
 Doing this makes it easier for visitors to navigate through your site and it

 makes it easier for search engine spiders to find all your pages.
+Search engine spiders do not like to fish around for all your

 pages and links.
 Therefore many sites offer a “site map”.
 A site map is one page that contains links to all of